skochdev/new-goit-react-hw-01-components/README.md

 # Implements basic React components by using styles components and style system

-- Implemented reusable **Box** component with styled system
+- Implemented reusable styled **Box** component using styled system
 - Project is themed
-- Used styled components for styling
--